rebeccatron/til/data-structures/skip-list.md

 I learned about skip lists during "algorithms club" with some friends, but couldn't really put it into context.
 Then, I encountered it again recently through [Bradfield](https://bradfieldcs.com), as part of our study of [LevelDB](https://github.com/google/leveldb/blob/f57513a1d6c99636fc5b710150d0b93713af4e43/db/skiplist.h#L42).

 LevelDB uses a skiplist as its "memtable", which means that as new reads and writes come in, LevelDB will use a skip list in-memory to respond to queries.
-If the skip list fills up
+If the skip list fills up, it'll get flushed to disk (in the form of ["sorted string tables"](https://www.igvita.com/2012/02/06/sstable-and-log-structured-storage-leveldb/), or `.sst` files...also super cool!).

 ## Definition